libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 support.

+## Why a new shader language?

+HLSL, GLSL, and Metal Shader Language are all fairly complex languages, so to support them we would either need to build something that handles all their intricacies, or pull in a large amount of source code we didn't write and don't have a strong understanding of...including, perhaps, a dependency on something massive like LLVM.

+By writing the compiler ourselves for a simple language, we could guarantee it'll be small, run fast, offer thread safety (so you can distribute compiles across CPU cores), accept a custom allocator, and be easily to embed in offline tools and also in games that want to compile shaders on-the-fly.

+Tools are readily available that will translate shader source from one language to another, so our gamble is that in the worst case, it's just one more target and developers can write in HLSL/GLSL as they would anyhow.

+But also...I think this is worth saying out loud: almost every popular shading language made a conscious choice to be as close to C code as possible, and we can make some changes to that syntax to make a _better_ language.
+We don't have to reinvent the wheel here, just make it a bit more round.

+## Why a new bytecode format?

+Part of the problem with existing solutions is that one must ship different cooked shaders for different targets, even if just targeting two possible APIs on the same operating system!
+This causes you to spend time compiling shaders more than once when building your project, and causes bloat in the final installation...not to mention having to manage these logistics in your build system and at runtime.
+Having one format that works everywhere that SDL_gpu does is a better option.

+The other question is usually: why didn't we take something off the shelf, like SPIR-V or DXIL?
+These formats are significantly (and in my personal opinion, unnecessarily) complex, and supporting them adds an enormous amount of complexity and risk to the project.

 ## Can I help fund this?

 YES.
 Initial work on this was funded by an Epic Megagrant, and while I'm